Part of the complete guide to understanding addiction

 Why is Adderall a Controlled Substance?

 Adderall, as with all narcotic pain medications, has a high potential for abuse and addiction, so it’s classed as a Schedule II drug by the DEA.
 The regulations for Schedule II drugs are tight, which ensures that people don’t get hold of too much of the drug, thereby minimizing the risk of addiction.
-Some of the regulations imposed on Adderall purchasing by the DEA include the requirement of a prescription from a healthcare provider, a new prescription every time the person needs a refill, and a limit on the amount of Adderall being sold at a time.
+The regulations imposed on Adderall purchasing by the DEA include the requirement of a prescription from a healthcare provider, a new prescription every time the person needs a refill, and a limit on the amount of Adderall being sold at a time.

 If you are worried about yourself or a loved one showing signs of addiction, reach out to us at Avenues Recovery Center so that we can help you identify whether or not you are struggling with addiction and help you explore possible treatment options.